Our local real-food revolution

 But thanks to my pioneering neighbors and the new generation of farmers, chefs, activists and entrepreneurs they have seeded, this region is gradually cultivating a real local food economy.
 It ain’t perfect, yet, but it’s growing from the grassroots bit by bit every day.

 I’m determined to discover and share as much information as I can about what it actually takes to give us truly sustainable grub and how our area became a national leader in producing it.
-I’ll write about all kinds of innovative folks who are tilling, toiling and building a local real-food economy.
-We’ll discuss their motives and methods, the policies and practices that empower or impede them, and what attracted them to this special place.
-I’m interested in the human stories behind the astounding sustainable food chain growing in my backyard.
-And you’re invited to comment.
+I’ll write about all kinds of innovative folks who are cultivating a local real-food economy.
+I’ll share my posts on Facebook and use my Twitter feed @sustainablegrub to share links to good stuff happening around food across the nation and around the world.
+Please feel free to share your information and comment.

 – Dee Reid